BachiLi/learning_halide_docs/docs/index.rst

 ..
-Learning Halide for Machine Learning documentation master file, created by sphinx-quickstart on Fri Oct 25 14:59:26 2019.
+Learning Halide by Examples documentation master file, created by sphinx-quickstart on Fri Oct 25 14:59:26 2019.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Learning Halide for Machine Learning!
+Learning Halide by Examples!
 ================================================================

 .. image:: _static/halide_logo.png